shmup/scorigami/README.md

 #### Code Quality

 This project uses [Biome](https://biomejs.dev/) for linting and formatting.
-The linter runs automatically via git pre-commit hooks to ensure code quality.
+Pre-commit hooks are managed by [Husky](https://typicode.github.io/husky/) to automatically run Biome checks before each commit.

 ## Authors